KnowageLabs/Knowage-Documentation/functionalities-guide/chart/index.rst

 Configuration
 ~~~~~~~~~~~~~

 The **Configuration** section contains options to define the generic style of the chart.
-Here you can set the dimensions of the chart, the background color, insert the title and subtitle and define their style, choose the series palette, add and configure the legend.
+Here you can set the dimensions of the chart, the background color, insert the title and subtitle and define their style, choose the series palette, associate a specific color to a particular serie or category, add and configure the legend.
 The listed options are an example of what you can configure in the tab.

 Note that for the color palette details you can use one already in the list or you can choose any color inserting the hex color code with the hashtag symbol.
 This is a very useful feature to customize the output.